MegansColorado/Capstone_1/README.md

 ## **A. An Overview**
 With the presidential election heating up there is significant debate on social media around whether the Corona virus pandemic is being overblown by the media.
-It is suggested that Americans who believe that COVID-19 is a hoax and over blown in the media are less likely to take safty precautions to reduce the spread of the virus (ie. PPE like masks, social distancing, etc).
+It is suggested that Americans who believe that COVID-19 is a hoax and over blown in the media are less likely to take safety precautions to reduce the spread of the virus (ie. PPE like masks, social distancing, etc).
 Many other Americans believe that we are truly in a global pandemic and are likely to follow the state mandates more consistently.
 While there are many debateable reasons for why this is the case, the 2 lines of thought can generally be bucketed into the 2 major political parties: Republican or Democrat.

 MVP: The question I would like to answer is if there is a correlation between COVID infection rates and political affiliation for various counties in the state of California.
 MVP+ would be to see if there is any difference since the state started to reopen arounf May 18, 2020.